tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/OpenCart.md

 nosidetoc: true
 ---

 OpenCart is a free platform developed in PHP to create online stores.
 OpenCart provides a professional and reliable base to build an online store.
 This base uses a wide variety of users such as web developers looking for a user-friendly interface or store owners who want to launch their online business for the first time.
-OpenCart has many features that give you great control over your store's customization.For more information about WooCommerce, refer to their [official website](https://www.opencart.com/).
+OpenCart has many features that give you great control over your store's customization.
+For more information about OpenCart, refer to their [official website](https://www.opencart.com/).

 ## Prerequisites
 The OpenCart plugin is available for version 1.5 and 2.0 and you need to meet the following prerequisites: